Stenfors

-Oy Stenfors Ab is a Finnish building automation company based in Oulu, Finland.
-Company has also a branch office in Helsinki.
-Mainly the company manufactures and installs HVAC control systems for large buildings such as schools, industry buildings and offices.
+Oy Stenfors Ab is a Finnish building automation company based in Oulu, Finland, with a second office in Helsinki.
+The company manufactures and installs HVAC control systems for large buildings such as schools, industry buildings and offices.
 Oy Stenfors Ab is regarded as the oldest Finnish building automation company.

 History

-Company was founded by Sulevi Stenfors in September 1969 as a sole trader.
-Business carried the name Technical office S. Stenfors.
+Oy Stenfors Ab was founded by Sulevi Stenfors in September 1969 as a sole trader.
+It originally operated under the name Technical Office S. Stenfors.

-Present
+In 2022, the company was sold to building services company, Elvak Oy.

-Oy Stenfors AB's current CEO is Tero Sundquist and the Chairman Sebastian Stenfors.
+Tero Sundquist is CEO, and Sebastian Stenfors chairman.